aziker13/Metis-Project-Deliverables/Project 1: EDA course project/Project_MVP.md

 This is a histogram, with each bin representing a day of the week, and the value on the y-axis being the mean entries for the corresponding day of the week at Penn St Station.
 It appears that Wednesday has seen the most foot traffic on average during the summer of 2021.

+Using this information, my next steps are to see if there is a time of day on Wednesdays that net the most traffic, and look into the demographic data of the neighborhood surrounding this station.